3saster/fullscrn_huds/readme.txt

 Known issues         : [CHEX] Logo replacement will only look good if default STBAR graphics
                               are used (with blue background)
+                       [LZDOOM] Stats using "Console Font" may appear in the wrong position (too high)

 Additional Credits to: id Software ..................
 Original Doom GFX
                        Raven Software ...............
 Original Heretic/Hexen GFX